-As the Leader of the Council, I would like to welcome you to the South Staffordshire Council Statement of Accounts for 2023/24.
+As the Leader of the Council, I would like to welcome you to the South Staffordshire Council Statement of Accounts for 2024/25.

-The Financial Year 2023/24 has once again proved challenging across the local government sector.
-To this end, we are extremely pleased that strong and prudent financial management has enabled the Council to limit its draw on General Fund reserves to £0.3m at the year-end having originally budgeted for a £1.8m draw down.
+The Financial Year 2024/25 has once again proved challenging across the local government sector.
+To this end, we are extremely pleased that strong and prudent financial management has enabled the Council to limit its draw on General Fund reserves to £0.4m at the year-end having originally budgeted for a £1.4m draw down, in effect a £1m saving against budget.